AI and the Principles of Evolution

 Left alone, systems tend toward disorder, toward a uniform distribution of energy.
 Increasing entropy is a fundamental law of the universe: the second law of thermodynamics.

-Life to works against this tendency, locally.
+Life works against this tendency, locally.
 It takes energy and creates order, structure, complexity.
 In doing so, life actually increases the total entropy of its environment, releasing waste heat and disorder for every bit of order it builds.
 The local structure we see around us comes at the cost of greater disorder elsewhere.
-However, as long as energy flows in, life keeps building upward (see Life, Energy, and Entropy).
+However, as long as energy flows in, life keeps building upward.

 Our economy is nothing other than an expression of this same principle.
-Our organizations, our products, our markets: they are all systems of higher order that we maintain through continuous investment of energy.
+Our organizations, our products, our markets: they are all systems of organized complexity that we maintain through continuous investment of energy.
 Leadership energy, capital, human effort.

 Teams, business units, and enterprises are how humans create higher-order systems.
 They are the social structures through which we channel energy into organized complexity.
 This is why maintaining a team costs energy: leadership, coordination, motivation.
 Stop investing, and the team dissolves.
 Thermodynamics.